usnistgov/SpectrumBrowser/nginx/README.md

 forth to one or more service containers.
 Here are the steps:

 <ol>
  <li>Get and install the nginx web server.
-Install version 1.7.3 from nginx.org.
+Install version 1.7.3 or newer
+ from nginx.org.

+ To build it from source, configure it as follows:

+     ./configure --prefix=$NGINX_HOME/install --with-http_ssl_module

  <li>Start nginx with the nginx.conf that is committed in this directory.

    mkdir logs